The Man with My Face (film)

-The Man with My Face is a 1951 American film noir directed by Edward Montagne featuring Barry Nelson, Carole Mathews and Lynn Ainley.
-The film marks Jack Warden's movie debut.
+The Man with My Face is a 1951 American film noir directed by Edward Montagne and starring Barry Nelson, Carole Mathews and Lynn Ainley.

-Though the original novel is set in California, the movie takes place in Puerto Rico.
+Although the original novel is set in California, the film takes place in Puerto Rico.

 Plot

-The film is set in Puerto Rico, where Charles "Chick" Graham (Nelson) has settled down after the war to run a small business with his old army buddy (now his brother-in-law) Buster Cox (Harvey).
-Graham comes home one evening to find his wife, Cora (Ainley), acting as if he is an insane stranger.
+Chick Graham has settled in Puerto Rico after the war to operate a small business with his army buddy and brother-in-law Buster Cox.
+Graham returns home one evening to find his wife Cora acting as though he is an insane stranger.

-A man who looks exactly like him, Albert "Bert" Rand (Nelson), has taken his place and is playing cards and drinking in his living room.
-Neither Cora nor Buster — not even Graham's dog — recognizes Graham; they think that he, rather than Rand, is the double.
+A man who exactly resembles Graham named Bert Rand has taken his place and is playing cards and drinking in his living room.
+Neither Cora nor Buster, nor the family dog, recognizes Graham.
+They think that he, rather than Rand, is the double.

-Meanwhile, his face has shown up on the front page of newspapers as a bank robber in Miami who made off with half a million dollars.
-As Graham runs from the police, he attempts to solve the mystery with the help of Mary Davis (Mathews), an old girlfriend whom he jilted to marry Cora.
-Mary's protective brother, Walt Davis (Warden), is wary, but soon joins Graham in trying to figure out the puzzle.
+Graham's face has appeared on the front page of newspapers as a bank robber in Miami who stole half a million dollars.
+As Graham evades the police, he attempts to solve the mystery with the help of Mary Davis, an old girlfriend whom he had jilted in order to marry Cora.
+Mary's protective brother Walt Davis is wary, but soon joins Graham in trying to solve the mystery.

-Rand attempts to kill Graham by hiring an attack dog specialist to have a Doberman Pinscher go after him.
-The evil double has been in on this sinister plan with Cora and her brother, Buster, since before the Grahams' marriage.
+Rand attempts to kill Graham by hiring an attack-dog specialist to send a Doberman Pinscher after him.
+The evil double has been involved in the sinister plan with Cora and Buster since before the Grahams' marriage.